nickschafran/tournament-results/README.md

 This repository contains a PostgreSQL database schema and python module utilizing Psycopg to serve an application for a [Swiss-style tournament](http://www.wizards.com/dci/downloads/swiss_pairings.pdf).
 It is a submission for Project 2 in [Udacity’s Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ##Instructions:
 You will need to have installed [PostgreSQL](http://www.postgresql.org/) to utilize the application.
 Once installed, you can use the terminal command `psql -f tournament.sql` from the directory in which you have downloaded the files to build the application’s database.
-Having now set up the database, you can use the commands contained in the tournament.py module to manipulate the database in your tournament.
+Having now set up the database, you can use the methods contained in the tournament.py module to manipulate the database in your tournament.

 ##Files Needed to Run:
 * tournament.sql